monika-soam/Marketing-Conference/README.md

-# Conference
+# Marketing Conference
 ![](https://img.shields.io/badge/Microverse-blueviolet)
-# My Portfolio

-Portfolio-desktop-version-skeleton
-Added Home section,Work cards, About me section and Contact us
+Created a global marketing conference website.
+It has Home Page and About Page also added the user interaction link, mobile menu, Implement the section "Featured speakers" with dynamic HTML.

 ## Built With

 - HTML & CSS
+- Java Script
 - linters

 ## Live Demo